Ford S-MAX MPV

-All new S-MAX models have lots of airbags and the previous model secured a five-star Euro NCAP crash safety rating.
-Traction and electronic stability control are standard on all models, plus there are optional safety features that can be added.
+All new models have plenty of airbags the S-MAX secured a five-star Euro NCAP crash safety rating.
+Traction control and electronic stability control are standard on all models, plus there's a generous selection of optional safety features that can be specified.

 The Ford S-MAX offers fairly good fuel economy for its class and the smooth automatic gearbox doesn’t reduce it by much